Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_while_connecting_user.md

 **Expected**

-The current RHS state should persist and a toast message should appear in the RHS of MS Teams sync plugin regarding the failure of the connection due to an error.
+The current RHS state should persist and a toast message should appear in the RHS of MS Teams sync plugin regarding the failure of the user account connection due to an error.